Transverse momentum dependent feed-down fractions for bottomonium production: LHCb P-wave to S-wave ratio measurements

 where we take $\tilde{m} = 9.983$ GeV for the $\chi_{b1}(1P)$ and $\tilde{m} = 10.255$ GeV for the $\chi_{b1}(2P)$, which are the central values of their masses from the PDG, respectively.
 We use $a$, $b$, and $c$ as fit parameters.
 We have reduced the number of fit parameters in this case due the fact that there are many fewer data points available than for the S-wave states.
 Our results are shown as red solid lines with shaded red bands indicating the $1\sigma$ confidence interval.
 In the case of the $\chi_{b1}(1P)$, the precision of the experimental data allows for a rather constrained fit as can be seen in the top row of Fig.~\ref{fig:1p2p}.

 In the case of the $\chi_{b1}(2P)$ production data, one can infer these using either the $\Upsilon(1S)$ or $\Upsilon(2S)$ cross sections and these two possibilities are indicated by blue filled circles or green filled squares in Fig.~\ref{fig:1p2p}, respectively.
 Due to the differences in the two results, the fit in this case is less constrained.
 We do not show results below \mbox{$p_T =$ 4 GeV} in Fig.~\ref{fig:1p2p} due the fact that the lower limit on the confidence interval becomes negative, precluding it from being displayed on a logarithmic scale.
 We note, however, that internally we use the resulting fit below this scale in our analysis despite the fact that it cannot be plotted on a logarithmic scale.
-The resulting best-fit values for the parameters $a$, $b$, and $c$ for both the $\chi_{b1}(1P)$ and $\chi_{b1}(2P)$ are listed in Tab.~\ref{tab:pwavefit}.
+The resulting best-fit values for the parameters $a$, $b$, and $c$ for both the $\chi_{b1}(1P)$ and $\chi_{b1}(2P)$ are listed in Tab.~\ref{tab:pwavefit} along with the associated $\chi^2$ per degree of freedom.
+We note that small reported $\chi^2$ per degree of freedom for the $\chi_{b1}(1P)$ states results from the fact that there are quite few LHCb data points available for $R^{\chi_{b} (mP)}_{\Upsilon (nS)}$ and these data points are tightly constrained.